 - Accept that this mess we’re in is man-made, or at the least, human-influenced to a high degree.

 - So let’s “talk about it!”
 We need to wake up our society...

-Paul Heppleston is 'walking to the Glasgow Conference' by adding up the walk-miles he does locally.
-Currently his total of 300+ miles has now about 220 left.
+Paul Heppleston is 'Walking to COP26, the Glasgow Conference' by adding up the walk-miles he does locally and on holiday.
+Currently his total of 300 miles has now about 50 left (10 June).

 He hopes that you may feel you might contribute to his JustGiving page below in order to support the two organisations which have supported us so well in our eco-activity through this year.